riesha/hash-visualizer/README.md

 hash visualizer

 Positional Arguments:
-  input             string to use as input
+  input             unused if file flag is specified, string to use as input
+                    instead of a file, defaults to "no input given" if left blank

 Options:
   -h, --hilbert     use hilbert curve algorithm instead of linear mapping